5 bodies of victims were brought out on the second day

 At 2:00 p.m. yesterday (April 2), the Vietnam People's Army rescue force, in coordination with the rescue forces of Myanmar and Türkiye, successfully rescued a young man trapped inside the Aye Chan Thar Hotel in the capital Naypyidaw.

-The rescued person was Htet Maung Maung, 26 years old, a chef at the hotel.
-The victim's health was quite good, because he had previously received IV fluids from the rescue team.
+The rescued man was Htet Maung Maung, 26 years old, a chef at the hotel.
+His health was quite good, as he had been given an IV by the rescue team.

 Mr. U Myint Lin, the victim’s father, said: “On the day of the earthquake, my family was at home, while my son was working at the hotel.
 For nearly a week, the family had not received any news about my son.
-It was only this morning that we were informed that my son was still alive.”
+Only this morning were we informed that my son was still alive.”

 “We will continue to deploy measures with the highest determination to soon find the missing victims in the hospital and ease the pain for the local people.
 This is also the sentiment and responsibility of the Vietnam People’s Army’s CHCN delegation to the country and people of Myanmar,” said Major General Pham Van Ty, head of the Vietnam People’s Army’s CHCN delegation.

-Also yesterday, April 2, the Ministry of Public Security's CHCN team coordinated with local units to search for victims at building 2204 in Zabuthiri town and found the bodies of 2 people (84 and 56 years old).
-So far, the team has found 3 bodies.
-Colonel Nguyen Minh Khuong, Head of the rescue team of the Ministry of Public Security, presented 3 tons of medicine and medical equipment to Mr. Sa Weli Frag, Director of the Department of Disaster Management, Ministry of Social Welfare, Relief and Resettlement of Myanmar, with the desire to provide medical support to the neighboring country to overcome the difficult period.
+Also yesterday, April 2, the Ministry of Public Security's rescue team coordinated with local units to search for victims at building No. 2204 in Zabuthiri town and found the bodies of two people (84 and 56 years old).
+So far, the team has found three bodies.
+Colonel Nguyen Minh Khuong, Head of the rescue team of the Ministry of Public Security, presented three tons of medicine and medical equipment to Mr. Sa Weli Frag, Director of the Department of Disaster Management, Ministry of Social Welfare, Relief and Resettlement of Myanmar, with the hope of providing medical support to the neighboring country to overcome this difficult period.

 At present, tens of thousands of Myanmar people are still living in the open, without electricity, clean water, basic necessities and medical care.
 Therefore, the team sent a group to set up 2 tents to support people with shelter from the sun and dew.
 At the same time, the medical team of the rescue team also organized medical examinations and distributed medicine to people injured by the earthquake.